'KAWS:HOLIDAY' world tour heads to Prambanan temple in Indonesia

 – How did KAWS start his career?

-KAWS started his career as a graffiti artist, later stepping into creation of toys and collectibles.
+KAWS started his career as a graffiti artist, later stepping into the creation of toys and collectables.
 He has also previously worked as a freelance animator with Disney and painted backgrounds for series such as 101 Dalmatians, Daria and Doug.

 – What is COMPANION in KAWS’ artwork?

 COMPANION is the first of the figurative toys by KAWS.
-It was created in 1999 and was produced in an edition of 500 which sold out immediately.
-It is characterised by the shape that’s reminiscent of Mickey Mouse with X-ed out eyes and exaggerated proportions and features.
+It was created in 1999 and produced in an edition of 500, which sold out immediately.
+It is characterised by the shape that’s reminiscent of Mickey Mouse with X-ed-out eyes and exaggerated proportions and features.

 – Can I purchase KAWS artwork or merchandise?